jogeen/MarkBook/readme.md

 ## MarkBook
 This is a plug-in that can help programmers add notes when reading code and generate notes into documents.
 It can also be used to make some simple tutorials
 ### description
-1. 阅读源码做笔记
+1. Read the source code and take notes
-2. 制作简单的代码教程
+2. Make a simple code tutorial
-3. 一键生成Markdown笔记文章
+3. Generate markdown notes with one click
 ### install

 ### how to use